andrewchambers/reasoncc/README.md

 ## Host platform Interop

 This was easy to use.
-I only need to command line arguments, and the ability to read files from disk to strings, and it only took me a few mintes to call the native nodejs readFileSync from a type safe interface.
+I only need command line arguments, and the ability to read files from disk to strings, and it only took me a few mintes to call the native nodejs readFileSync from a type safe interface.